angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 - **`computed()`**: Creates a read-only signal derived from other signals, recalculating automatically but without allowing manual changes.
 - **`linkedSignal()`**: Combines the reactivity of `computed()` with the mutability of `signal()`, allowing the value to be updated manually while remaining linked to a source signal.

-We recommend to use `computed()` for derived data that doesn’t need to be overridden, while `linkedSignal()` is best for state that should reset based on specific dependencies.
+We recommend to only use `linkedSignal()` for state that should reset based on specific dependencies.
+Please continue to use `computed()` for derived data that doesn’t need to be overridden.

 ## Best Practices for Using Linked Signal